weebi-com/vocal_message/README.md

 - add more languages in locals to make this universal

 ## niceToHave
-- UX - handle progress syncing
+- UX - display syncing progress
+- UI - while playing display audio waves
+  - I tried [voice_message_package](https://pub.dev/packages/voice_message_package) but it yielded unsatisfying result
+    - see in for_later/amplitude.dart
-- UI - niceToHave : display audio waves, see for_later/amplitude.dart, which yielded unsatisfying result
+- UI - while recording display audio amplitude using a [gauge chart](https://github.com/GeekyAnts/GaugesFlutter)
-- UX - set a max duration to prevent users from uploading endless empty
+- UX - set a max duration to prevent users from uploading endless empty files
 - codeCourtesy - stick to audioplayers instead of just_audio + audioplayers

 - nextPotentialMilestone : handle other types of files, such as __contacts__, photos and position